-CMT Engineering Laboratories (CMT) personnel supervised the excavation of an exploration trench and two test pits extending to depths of approximately 5.0 to 12.0 feet below the existing ground surface at the proposed residence location, and two geotechnical soil bore holes were advanced to auger refusal at 12.0 feet and 13.0 feet on the site.
+CMT Engineering Laboratories (CMT) personnel supervised the excavation of an exploration trench, three test pits -, and two borings extending to depths of approximately 6.0 to 21.0 feet below the existing ground surface at the proposed residence location on the site.
 Soil samples were obtained during the field operations and subsequently transported to our laboratory for further testing.
 Based on the findings of the subsurface explorations, conventional spread and continuous footings may be utilized to support the proposed residence, provided the recommendations in this report are followed.
 A detailed discussion of design and construction criteria is presented in this report.

 We appreciate the opportunity to work with you on this project.
 CMT offers a full range of Geotechnical Engineering, Geological, Material Testing, Special Inspection services, and Phase I and II Environmental Site Assessments.
-With nine offices throughout Northern Utah, and in Arizona, our staff is capable of efficiently serving your project needs.
+With four offices throughout Northern Utah, and in Arizona, our staff is capable of efficiently serving your project needs.
 If we can be of further assistance or if you have any questions regarding this project, please do not hesitate to contact us at (801) 870-6730.
-To schedule materials testing please call (801) 908-8599.
+To schedule materials testing please call (801) 908-5859.